Catel/Catel.Docs/src/vnext/content/getting-started/wpf/creating-the-project.md

 The `Views` folder contains the `MainWindow`, which represents the actual view.

 This structure ties to how Catel implements viewmodel location.
-You do not however have to follow this structure and could for example decide to place both the View and ViewModel under the same namespace/folder and implement a custom IViewModelLocator.
+You do not however have to follow this structure and could for example decide to place both the View and ViewModel under the same namespace/folder and implement a custom `IViewModelLocator`.

 ## Up next